The Special Edition Angel-Evoking Tarot was limited to 1,250 copies and is now SOLD OUT.

 It's a fact that angels in the Bible frequently caused fear, and throughout the Old and New Testaments, their first words to mortals were usually: “Fear not!”

-Thanks to the success of the last Kickstarter, I was able to invest a considerable amount of money in commissioning original artwork for 43 cards.
+I was able to invest a considerable amount of money in commissioning original artwork for 43 cards.
 The rest of the pictures were sourced from occult books dating as far back as the 1500s.
 These were cleaned up extensively, and in some cases, modified and enhanced to better fit the description of the angel or its relation to the Tarot.

 In November 2018, I traveled to Paris, France, where I successfully passed a three-part screening interview (in French) and was granted access to never-before-published occult books of angel magic from the 1600s and 1700s.
 These books are so old and rare, they don't even have listed authors and were written entirely in Latin and French.